Open-Model-Initiative/graphcap/doc/concepts/perspectives.rst

 ===========================
-Perspectives in GraphCap
+Perspectives in graphcap
 ===========================

 Think of a perspective as a unique way of looking at and describing an image.
-Just like how a photographer, an art critic, and a child might describe the same photograph differently, GraphCap uses different perspectives to capture various aspects of what makes an image meaningful.
+Just like how a photographer, an art critic, and a child might describe the same photograph differently, graphcap uses different perspectives to capture various aspects of what makes an image meaningful.

 What's in a Perspective?
 =======================